d-morrison/IntroStatActivities/12-regression.Rmd

 7. What are the sample statistics presented in this example?
 What notation would be used to represent each value?
 \rgs

-8. Write the least squares regression line for these data.
+8. Write the least squares regression line for these data in appropriate notation.
 \rgs

 9. How was the p-value for this test found?
 The proportion of simulated null samples at ____ or ____.
 \rgs

 10. Interpret the p-value in the context of the problem.